 Continue straight through the meadow and across a wooden bridge to another 3-way junction where you go left towards a fork in the trail.
 Both of these trails lead to Killarney Lake so pick one and come back on the other!

 If you want to do a big hike during your visit to Bowen Island then this is the one to do!
 The view from the top of Mount Gardner is of Howe Sound, the Sunshine Coast, West Vancouver and Burrard Inlet.
-Whilst I haven’t hiked it (yet) I’m definitely planning on doing it this summer!
+Whilst I haven’t hiked it (yet) I’m definitely planning on doing it soon, especially given that it’s one of the top Bowen Island tourist attractions.

-To hike up to Mount Gardner you’ll need about 7 hours.
+This is the toughest of the hikes on Bowen Island and you’ll need around 7 hours to complete it.
 The trail is 17km long and you’ll gain over 700m in elevation.

 The trailhead is a 3km hike through Crippen Regional Park and starts as if you were going to Killarney Lake.
 From there it’s all uphill but the views are worth the climb!

 Bowen Island Sea Kayaking rents single and double kayaks in the Bowen Island marina.
-Rent a kayak from a couple of hours on Bowen Island and take in the views of the mountains!
+It’s really the only place for Bowen Island kayak rentals and they also have stand up paddleboards available.

 Visit The Cape on Bowen Island

-When you’re over on the west side head to the Roger Curtis Lighthouse and then make your way over to Pebbly Beach.
+We had great fun exploring the Roger Curtis Lighthouse and walking over to Pebbly Beach.
 Time your visit to the beach for sunset and you’ll probably never want to leave!

 For such a small island there are some great places to eat and stock up on hiking treats.
-Here’s where to eat on Bowen Island.
+Here’s where to eat during your Bowen Island getaway.

 Grab your morning coffee from The Snug

-The Snug is basically a Bowen Island institution.
-Locals and tourists pop in to grab their coffees, breakfast bagels and tasty lunches throughout the day.
-I picked up a tasty beetroot burger that I’m set on recreating one of these days – it was that good.
+The Snug is basically a Bowen Island institution and I consider popping in here for a coffee or lunch one of the best Bowen Island things to do.
+Locals and tourists pop in to grab their coffees, breakfast bagels and tasty lunches throughout the day and it seems as though it’s never not busy.
+I picked up a tasty beetroot burger that I’m set on recreating one of these days – it was that good I even had it the second time I visited Bowen too!

 Eat Italian at Tuscany

-Tuscany on Bowen Island specialises in Italian food and they make a delicious pizza.
-They even have a proper fired oven for their pizzas.
+This Bowen Island restaurant is the one I visited when staying at Nectar Yoga on Bowen.
+Tuscany, Bowen Island specialises in Italian food and they make a delicious pizza – undoubtedly the best Bowen Island pizza.
+That’s likely because they even have a wood-fired oven for their pizzas.
 If pizza isn’t your thing (what?!) then there are some delicious looking pasta dishes on the menu too.

 Eat Spanish at Barcelona